Here's How Much Weight the Average Person Gains During the Holidays

 According to a 2016 study published in the New England Journal of Medicine, the average American's weight increases by 0.4 percent over Christmas and 0.2 percent over Thanksgiving.
 In total, that amounts to around one pound gained during each holiday season.
 The researchers found that the bulk of this weight gain occurs in the 10 days following Christmas—perhaps hinting at the fact that the cheer of the day throws off people's diet equilibriums until the New Year brings forth more steadfast resolutions.

-While gaining one pound may seem like a small price to pay to be able to indulge in your favorite holiday treats, researchers in the study point out that what makes this weight gain so harmful to your waistline is the fact that you're unlikely to lose the added weight after the conclusion of the holiday season.
-The weight gain you experience in one holiday season compounds with what you gain during the next, and the next, and the next, so on and so forth, ad infinitum.
-Within a few years, you’ll really see the pounds accumulate.
+Although gaining a pound might seem like a small price to pay for your favorite holiday treats, the researchers point out that what makes this particular poundage so problematic is the fact that you're unlikely to lose the extra weight after the conclusion of the holiday season.
+Translation?
+Within a few years, all that holiday weight gain will accumulate.

-Further, to avoid snacking on the same unhealthy foods after the close of the season, make it a point to throw out all of the leftovers, rather than leaving them in your fridge.
-After ringing in the New Year—with resolutions abound—the last thing you'll want to face is all of the temptations of last year.
+Also, to avoid snacking on the same unhealthy foods after the holidays end, make it a point to throw out all of your leftovers rather than leaving them in the fridge.
+After ringing in the New Year, the last thing you'll want to face is the temptations of last year!

 What it all boils down to is being kind to your palate and your body this holiday season by practicing a mix of healthy habits and tasty indulgences.
 And once you're ready to shed those extra pounds, read up on The Best Way to Lose Weight in Winter.